Eric Corriel Studios

 Photo by Keiko Niwa

-The Over And The Under removes people from their terrestrial urban experience and places them at the zenith of the over and the nadir of the under; above the clouds and below the sea Shown in Harlem (NY)
+The Over And The Under removes people from their terrestrial urban experience and places them at the zenith of the over and the nadir of the under; above the clouds and below the sea Shown in conjunction with Chashama in Harlem, New York

 The Over And The Under is about about calm, repose, reflection, and an escape from the urban and the terrestrial.
 It brings bright and saturated colors to an otherwise monochrome city block.
 As the bookends of our natural environment—clouds and sea—are smushed together, we can’t help but realize we live in between these two extremes, which in this particular case, is where the For Rent sign is...